 - Communicate your needs.
 Learn how to recognize and talk about things that frustrate you, rather than letting your anger flare up.
 Knowing how to express yourself can help you avoid impulsive and hurtful words or actions, resolve conflicts, and maintain positive relationships.

 - Maintain better health.
-The stress caused by ongoing angry feelings can increase your risk of health problems, including headaches, sleep problems, digestive problems, heart problems and high blood pressure.
+The stress caused by ongoing angry feelings can increase your risk of health problems, such as headaches, difficulty sleeping, digestive issues, heart problems and high blood pressure.

-- Prevent psychological problems linked to anger, which can include depression, problems at work and troubled relationships.
+- Prevent psychological and social problems linked to anger.
+Examples include depression, problems at work and troubled relationships.

 - Use your frustration to get things done.
 Anger expressed inappropriately can make it difficult for you to think clearly, and may result in poor judgment.
 You'll learn to use feelings of frustration and anger as motivators to work harder and take positive action.

 - Help avoid addictive escapes.
-It's common for people who feel chronically angry to turn to alcohol, drugs or food.
-Rather than using alcohol, drugs or food to dull anger, you can use anger management techniques to keep your cool and your control.
+It's common for people who always feel angry to turn to alcohol, drugs or food to dull anger.
+Instead, you can use anger management techniques to keep your cool and maintain control.